vibhor995/minikube-Project/README.md

 # Create  a **terraform workspace** for maintaining multiple state files within a single **main.tf** for different sets of resources like **Prometheus** and **grafana** using the below command

-**Run deployment action on default workspace but for prometheus and grafana installation switch to  their respective workspace and then run the script.**
+**Run deployment action on default workspace but for Prometheus and Grafana installation switch to  their respective workspace and then run the script.**

-USE THIS COMMAND TO SWITCH AND RUN THERE RESPECTIVE ACTION
+USE THIS COMMAND TO SWITCH AND RUN THEIR RESPECTIVE ACTION

 **terraform workspace new Prometheus**